phthallo/pyflagoras/addingflags.md

 2. Navigate to `src/pyflagoras/flags`
 3. Create a new file called `<id>.json`
 4. Fill the following `.json` out and paste it in the file, replacing the values as necessary.
-    ```{
+    ```
+    {
         "name": "<name>",
         "id": "<id>",
-        "svg": "<yoursvgfile>"}
+        "svg": "<yoursvgfile>"
+    }
     ```
 5. Navigate to `src/pyflagoras/flag_aliases.json` and add your flag alias and flag ID as a key-value pair.
-Please ensure that it fits alphabetically, and that the flag alias is in all-lowercase.
+Please ensure that it fits alphabetically (just for stylistic purposes), and that the flag alias is in all-lowercase.
 7. You're done!
 Open a new pull request to get your flag added.